think-cell/wg21/P3555-infinite-range.md

 Compared to the [@range-v3] model, a range can no longer have an unknown but finite size.
 This means that `not ranges::infinite_range` does not mean "finite range" it means "finite range or infinite range that we couldn't detect".
-For example, `views::filter` can be finite (when filtering a finite range) or infinite (when filtering an infinite range).
+For example, `views::filter` can be finite (when filtering a finite range) or infinite (when filtering an infinite range and keeping an infinite subset of elements).
 However, when it is finite, we do not know what size it is, so it cannot model `ranges::sized_range`.

 The benefit of our proposal is reduced implementation complexity; fewer views need to propagate cardinality information than in the range-v3 model.
-We believe that knowing that a range is definitely finite is not particularly useful.
+We also believe that knowing that a range is definitely finite is not particularly useful.
 The inverse, knowing that a range is definitely infinite, is enough to catch infinite loops and omit bounds checks.

 ## The `ranges::infinite_range` concept